-- Students that are eligible for VA Educational Benefits are encouraged to apply annually for Financial Aid Benefits.
+- Students that are eligible for VA Educational Benefits are encouraged to apply annually for federal student aid.
 Eligibility will be determined after the SCC FA Office receives the processed application from the Department of Education.
 Apply online at: www.fafsa.ed.gov

-- VA Students should complete both the SCC VA Data Form and the Military Transcript Acknowledgement Form.
-Both forms are available here.
+- VA Students should complete both the SCC Veteran Information Form and the Military Transcript Acknowledgement Form.
+Both forms are also available in Student Services.

 - After acceptance into a curriculum program, students should see their academic advisor during registration periods to determine which classes are available for the student to enroll in.

-- The SCC VA Certifying Official is only allowed to certify the student for classes that are required in the student’s curriculum program.
-Classes that are audited, are outside the students major, remedial internet/hybrid/self-paced, and classes that have already been passed or credit has been received from a prior college(s) due to a program evaluation will not be counted/certified toward enrollment for VA Purposes.
+- The SCC VA Certifying Official is only allowed to certify the student for courses that are required in the student’s program of study.
+The following will not be counted/certified toward enrollment for VA purposes:

-- Students are encouraged to learn more about their benefits on the GI Bill website: www.gibill.va.gov under VA Benefits/Education & Training section.
+- Students are encouraged to learn more about their benefits on the GI Bill website: www.gibill.va.gov under VA Benefits and Health Care.

 Veterans Benefits Process

-- Select the program of study that you are interested in pursuing and apply for admissions to Sampson Community College.
-All admission requirements must be completed before veteran’s benefits can be certified.
+- Apply for admissions to Sampson Community College.
+All admission requirements must be completed before courses can be certified.